traefik-workshops/traefik-microsoft-workshop/module-1/readme.md

         customResponseHeaders:
           X-HEADER-APP: "Customer API"
       ```
-3. The middleware will need to be attached to the ingress definition in order to tweak the request.
-Multiple middlewares can be combined into chain to fit every scenario.
+3. The middleware must be attached to the ingress definition to tweak the request.
+Multiple middlewares can be combined into a chain to fit every scenario.

     Let us modify customer-ingress.yaml definition to add the header middleware.